dance2die/idea_repository/Projects/CommentableBlog/README.md

 But there isn't a way to leave a comment not to mention right at that location.

+# How is this beneficial?

+Many blogs are to share news and teach others.
+When readers have a question many blogs have a way to leave a comment at the bottom but the context is either lost or hard to associate it with the content, unless a commentor copies text from the article or take a screenshot of it.

+Leaving the comment for a question, thoughts, etc would provide a better context without having to scroll to the content.

+Or each paragraph can have an `id` tag a user can copy and paste in the comment at the end...(if leaving a comment in-line can't work)

 # Suggestions?

 1. GitHub style comment on the line.